LogicalDestruction/Powershell/AI Standards/PowerShell-Coding-Standards.md

 ```
 Comment-based help does not need to be excessive.
 Keep it useful.

+#Preferred Input Style

+For most sysadmin-focused scripts, prefer a clear User Configurable Variables section near the top of the script instead of requiring many command-line parameters.

+Default to a user-editable variable block.
+Use param blocks only when there is a clear reason.

+The preferred workflow is usually:

+Open the script
+Review the user-configurable variables
+Edit the values for the current task
+Save the script if needed
+Run the script

+This style is preferred because it makes the script easier to review, rerun, and manually adjust later.

+Preferred example:

+#------------------------------------------------------------
+# User Configurable Variables
+#------------------------------------------------------------

+$VCenterServers = @(
+    'vcenter01.domain.com',
+    'vcenter02.domain.com'
+)

+$OutputPath = 'C:\Reports\ESXi-Hardware-Inventory.csv'
+$IncludePoweredOffVMs = $false
+$ReportFormat = 'CSV'

+Avoid making normal sysadmin scripts require long command-line input like this unless there is a specific reason:

+.\Get-Inventory.ps1 -VCenterServers vcenter01.domain.com,vcenter02.domain.com -OutputPath C:\Reports\Inventory.csv -IncludePoweredOffVMs $false -ReportFormat CSV

+Command-line parameters are still acceptable when:

+The script is intended for automation
+The script will be called by a scheduled task
+The script will be called by another script
+The script needs to be reusable across many environments
+The user specifically asks for parameters

+If parameters are used, still consider providing reasonable defaults or examples near the top of the script.

+For scripts intended primarily for interactive sysadmin use, a variable block is preferred.

 ## Variables

 Use clear variable names but also avoid using Environment Variables, Automatic Variables, and Preference Variables unless they are being updated by the script.